ben-ronda/pokedex/README.md

 _See Type_list file for a list of data used in database._

-## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you are having difficulty using the app, or you would like to make a suggestion please contact Ben Ronda at bronda95@comcast.net.
+If you would like to make a contribution feel free to clone the repository and do as you wish._

 ## Technologies Used